jrsherlock/nil-takedown/QUICK_START.md

-# Quick Start Guide - Bo Basset's NIL Takedown
+# Quick Start Guide - Bo Bassett's NIL Takedown

 ## 🎯 What You Need to Know Right Now